gfournierPro/eth-dca-bot/README.md

 ## 🌟 Features

-- **Automated DCA Trading**: Schedule regular ETH purchases using USDC on Binance
+- **Automated DCA Trading**: Schedule regular ETH purchases using EUR amounts (automatically converted to USDC) on Binance
 - **Smart Withdrawal System**: Automatically withdraw ETH to cold storage when thresholds are met
 - **MongoDB Integration**: Track all purchases, statistics, and performance metrics
 - **Notion Integration**: Optional integration with Notion for portfolio tracking and management